In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 MyDORWAY, which includes Electronic Funds Withdrawal (EFW or bank draft) and Credit Card (Master or Visa Card).
 You may use this service to make the following payments online:

 Yes.
-If your corporation is dormant or you do not have any income or business to report in an accounting period, you are still required to file a corporate tax return, including the annual report (Schedule D) (which is part of the corporate tax return) and pay any tax or license fee due each year by the fifteenth day of the third month after the end of your business year.
+If your corporation is dormant or you do not have any income or business to report in an accounting period, you are still required to file a corporate tax return, including the annual report (Schedule D) (which is part of the corporate tax return) and pay any tax or license fee due each year by the due date of your return.
 There is a minimum $25 license fee due annually.

 A short period return will be required if the corporation registers before the fifteenth day of the month.
 Other reasons for a short period return include: new corporation filing, accounting period change, or for a corporation that has dissolved.